-Whether your state requires notary training or a notary exam or not, all notaries have a duty to know and follow state notary laws, and to use reasonable care, to avoid negligence claims.
-It is smart to complete a training course, and exam, whether it is required or not, to make sure you understand the notary laws and to reduce your risk of mistakes, errors and omissions.
-Notaries are liable for their mistakes, and should buy notary errors and omissions (E&O) insurance for protection.
+Whether your state requires training or an exam or not, all notaries have a duty to know and follow state laws, and to use reasonable care, to avoid negligence claims.
+It is smart to complete a training course, and exam, whether it is required or not, to make sure you understand the laws and to reduce your risk of mistakes, errors, and omissions.
+Notaries are liable for their mistakes and should buy notary errors and omissions (E&O) insurance for protection.

-Employers should require employee notaries to complete a notary training course and notary exam, to ensure that the notary is knowledgeable and current, to reduce liability risk for the employer.
+Employers should require employee notaries to complete a training course and an exam, to ensure that the person is knowledgeable and current, to reduce liability risk for the employer.
 Periodic refresher training and re-testing is smart business.